 - Type 4 - are self organizing where we can combine internal constraints of closed systems, like machines, with the creative evolution of open systems, like people.

 When we hear complex, complexity, complex systems, complex adaptive system, pause to ask what kind of complex are you talking about.
 What Type of complex system.
 In what system are you applying the term complex.
 Have you classified that system in a way that actually matches a real system.

 It is common use the terms complex, complicated, and complexity are interchanged.
 And software development is classified or mis-classified as one or the both or all three.
 It is also common to toss around these terms with not actual understanding of their meaning or application.

 We need to move beyond buzz words.
 Words like Systems Thinking.
 Building software is part of a system.
 There are interacting parts that when assembled, produce an outcome.
 Hopefully a desired outcome.
 In the case of software the interacting parts are more than just the parts.
 Software has emergent properties.
 A Type 4 system, built from Type 1, 2, and 3 systems.
 With changes in time and uncertainty, modeling these systems requires stochastic processes.
 These processes depend on estimating behaviors as a starting point.

-The understanding that software development is an uncertain process (stochastic) is well know, starting in the 1980's with COCOMO.
-Later models, like Cone of Uncertainty made is clear that these uncertainties, themselves, evolve with time.
+The understanding that software development is an uncertain process (stochastic) is well known, starting in the 1980's with COCOMO.
+Later models, like Cone of Uncertainty made it clear that these uncertainties, themselves, evolve with time.
 The current predictive models based on stochastic processes include Monte Carlo Simulation of networks of activities, Real Options, and Bayesian Networks.
 Each is directly applicable to modeling software development projects.

 Software Engineering Economics, Barry Boehm, Prentice-Hall, 1981.